fa-ni/npp-RL/README.md

    supported.
 #### Evaluation and detailed analysis of lots of models / already trained agents
 You can use the jupyter notebooks provided on the top folder level.
 Maybe you need to adjust paths to point to the right models.
+The phase1 notebooks contains information about the training of the agents.
 The phase2 jupyter notebook contains general analytics about all trained models.
-The phase3 is used to get a detailed analysis of some chosen models.
+The phase3 notebooks are used to perform a detailed analysis of some chosen models.
+There is one actions_in_gui_magic.ipynb notebook which uses the agents to execute the learned actions in the gui.
+Try it out!

 ### Information about the implementation of the environments and wrappers